mobileben/cpprestsdk-wiki/Getting-Started-Tutorial.md

 Select the desktop package from the list, as shown in the screenshot, and click "Install".

-If the selections on your screen match the screenshot and there is still "No packages found" when searching for cpprestsdk, then you might have encountered an issue with NuGet.
+If the selections on your screen match the screenshot and there are still "No packages found" when searching for cpprestsdk, then you might have encountered an issue with NuGet.
 Please check [here](http://docs.nuget.org/release-notes/known-issues#error-installing-packages-with-nuget-3.4,-3.4.1) for resolving the issue.
 More detailed instructions for setting up our NuGet package can be located [here](How-to-use-the-C---Rest-SDK-NuGet-package).
 If you are developing for Linux, Mac, or iOS take a look at our instructions under [documentation](Home) on how to build Casablanca.

 ### Setting up Includes and Namespaces